DATA-606-SPRING-2022/Eskarteek_DATA606/README.md

 to filter out common terms by giving them a very low value.

 3 .1.5.
 Classifier Learning
-As most of the research shows that SVM, Random Forest and Naïve Bayes classification algorithms performs good in text classification.
+As most of the research shows that Decision Tree, Random Forest and K Nearest Neighbours classification algorithms performs good in text classification.
 So, we are considering all three algorithms to classify the text and check each algorithm’s accuracy.
 We can compare all the results such as accuracy, precision, recall and other model evaluation methods.
-All three classification algorithms are implemented and tested using Weka tool.
+All three classification algorithms are implemented and tested with new data.

+3 .1.5.
+Resgression Learning
+As most of the research shows that Decision Tree, Random Forest and K Nearest Neighbours classification algorithms performs good in text classification.
+So, we are considering all three algorithms to classify the text and check each algorithm’s accuracy.
+We can compare all the results such as accuracy, precision, recall and other model evaluation methods.
+All three classification algorithms are implemented and tested with new data.

 3 .1.6.
 System Evaluation
 We divided the data into train and test set.
-Also, we created unknown data set for classifier to check accuracy of classifier against new data.
-We evaluated all three classifiers performance by checking each one’s accuracy, precision, recall, ROC curve area.
-The results are as given in the next section.
+Also, we created unknown data set for classifier and Regressor to check accuracy against new data.
+We evaluated all the models performance by checking each one’s accuracy, precision, recall, ROC curve area.
+The results of which are provided in the presentation.

 3 .1.7.
-Testing with new Data
+Testing with new Dat

-News articles from Jan 2016 to April 2016 are used as unknown test set.
-When comparing results of all classifiers, SVM classifier performs well for unknown data.
-Random Forest algorithm also worked good comparing to naive bayes algorithm.
+News articles from Jan 2021 to April 2022 are used as unknown test set.
+When comparing results of all models, KNN classifier and Random Forest Regressor performs well for unknown data.
+Other algorithms also worked good but these performed the best.

 #### 3 .1.8.
 Plotting the values

-After classification of unknown data, we plotted the news score chart and compared with historical price chart.
+After models with unknown data, we plotted the sentiment score pie chart, Future Trend, and predicted close price and comparision with historical price chart.

 ## 4. EVALUATION